laravel/docs/fortify.md

 <a name="the-fortify-service-provider"></a>
 ### The Fortify Service Provider

 The `vendor:publish` command discussed above will also publish the `App\Providers\FortifyServiceProvider` class.
-You should ensure this class is registered within the `providers` array of your application's `config/app.php` configuration file.
+You should ensure this class is registered within the array of service providers in your application's `bootstrap/providers.php` file.

 The Fortify service provider registers the actions that Fortify published and instructs Fortify to use them when their respective tasks are executed by Fortify.